StarAgile

 So, a feature should be able to adhere to a few crucial points, including the following:

 A feature can be given different terms when referring to it based on different methodologies.
-The term 'user stories' is used in extreme programming, while scrum uses 'product backlog' to describe features.
+The term 'user stories' is used in extreme programming, while importance of certified scrum master uses 'product backlog' to describe features.
 Ultimately, the ideal behind features remains the same, wherein they incrementally deliver some business value.

 Also Read: Epic Vs Feature Vs User Story